stiglers-eponym/BeamerPresenter/README.md

 * Some slide transitions need to stop videos.
 Fly slide transitions during videos can cause strange effects.
 * Some slide transitions can show artifacts on preview slide widgets which only show the first or last overlay of a slide.
 * Some slide transitions may have bad performance (low frame rate).
+* only poppler version: absolute paths to videos are not understood
+* only poppler version: problems with overview widget (bad layout, large overviews not shown)

 ## Development